smissu/bitcoin-trader/README.md

 ## ✅ Features

-- Download latest klines for configurable timeframes
+- Download latest Bars for configurable timeframes
 - Scheduled mode to automatically fetch at the correct times
 - Historical mode to fetch multiple days of data (request batching)
 - Safe CSV saving with de-duplication and append